Disease Guide ·Degenerative Myelopathy ·2026

 DM Coverage Basics

-Most pet insurance policies cover the diagnostic workup for degenerative myelopathy — MRI, neurological exams, and blood work.
-Physical therapy and rehabilitation are covered by many comprehensive plans.
-The standard 14-day illness waiting period applies.
-Coverage for mobility equipment (wheelchairs) varies by insurer.
+Most policies cover diagnostic workup - MRI, neurological exams, and blood work.
+Many comprehensive plans cover physical therapy.
+Standard 14-day illness waiting period applies.
+Mobility equipment coverage varies by insurer.

 Red flag · Waiting period